-QUINCY, MA (WHDH) - Quincy Police are searching for a man wanted for his involvement in a multi-state Ponzi scheme.
+QUINCY, MASS.
+(WHDH) - Quincy Police are searching for a man wanted for his involvement in a multi-state Ponzi scheme.

 Police said Scott Wolas, 67, embezzled millions of dollars from people in several states, including Massachusetts.
 Police said Wolas went by at least six aliases, including Drew Pearson, who his girlfriend Raini Croft knew him as.